Wood gasifier in Germany | References

 Andreas Huber was determined to find an electricity and heat solution for his farm and buildings that was self-sufficient and cost-effective.
 In 2016, after a long search to find the best technology he invested in a Biomass CHP from Re².
 The HKA 10 CHP unit produces electricity to cover Andreas´s own needs as well as supplying the power supply system which he receives payment for according to renewable energy law.
 The heat produced by the HKA 10 is used for heating Andreas´s buildings and also for drying the wood chip.

 The Wäsler family, which owns the sanitation and heating construction firm of the same name, has been operating a local district heating network to heat 13 commercial units and 27 private households in Steinhausen, near Glonn.
-The network is 870 metres long, and is supplied by a biomass CHP with an output of 45 kWel and 120 kWth.
+The network is 870 metres long, and is supplied by a Biomass CHP with an output of 45 kWel and 120 kWth.
 The generated electricity is fed into the public pipe network.
-The biomass CHP operates for around 6,000 hours a year.
+The wood gasifier operates for around 6,000 hours a year.